sonic-net/sonic-mgmt/tests/common/plugins/memory_utilization/README.md

 #### Example of memory items configuration in json file
 Example memory item's name is "monit", using the command "sudo monit status" to get the memory item's information.
 The threshold for high memory is 70%, and for an increase is 5%.
-The function "parse_monit_status_output" parses the output of the command "sudo monit status" and returns the memory value of "memory usage".
+The function "parse_monit_status_output" parses the output of the command "sudo monit status" and returns the memory information {"memory_usage" : 41.2}
 The Memory utilization fixture uses the function "parse_monit_status_output" to parse the output of "sudo monit status" before and after the test case.
 It then compares the value with the threshold.
 If the value exceeds the threshold, an 'error' will be raised.

 ```json